EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Cost-Optimization.md

 # Confirm Retention Policy

-Lastly, lets check out our retention settings.
-In my experience, it’s best practice to configure retention for 90 days with a valid Sentinel subscription because it’s included.
-Anything more than 90 days will incur a cost.
-Lets see where we’re at.
-Navigate to the LAW Usage and estimated costs blade, then select “Data Retention” to see what the current policy is set to:
+Lastly, lets check out our retention settings. ***Anything more than 90 days will incur a cost.*** Navigate to the LAW Usage and estimated costs blade, then select “Data Retention” to see what the current policy is set to:

 ![](/assets/img/Optimization/LAW.png)